 Community banker representation on the Federal Reserve’s Federal Advisory Council is essential for the FAC’s deliberations to reflect the full range of interests of the banking industry.
 ICBA promotes the election of community bankers to the boards of the district Federal Reserve Banks and branches and the Federal Home Loan Banks.
 ICBA urges state community banker associations to actively recruit and support these nominees.

-The FDIC’s Advisory Committee on Community Banking, composed of 15 community bankers from across the country, provides an important venue for the airing of community bank viewpoints, especially in the currently challenging economic, business and regulatory environment.
+The FDIC’s Advisory Committee on Community Banking, composed of 15 community bankers from across the country, provides an important venue for the airing of community bank viewpoints, especially in the currently challenging regulatory environment.
 The committee fosters a dialogue between community banks and the FDIC on key policy issues that impact community banks and the communities they serve, including examination policies and procedures, credit and lending practices, deposit insurance assessments, regulatory compliance matters, and more.